Sony A7R III versus Sony A6500

 The Sony Alpha A7R III and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2016.
 Both the A7R III and the A6500 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the A6500 provides 24 MP.

-The physical size and weight of the Sony A7R III and the Sony A6500 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony A6500.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (34 percent) than the Sony A7R III.
 Moreover, the A6500 is markedly lighter (30 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.